Dual formulation of second order target problems: Second order target problem and relaxations

 We conclude this subsection by introducing the spaces which will be needed for the formulation of the second order target problems.
-For any domain $D$ in an Euclidian space with appropriate dimension, let $\dbL^0(D)$ denote the space of all $\cF_1$-measurable random variables taking values in $D$, and $\dbH^0(D)$ the space of all $\dbF^+$-progressively measurable processes taking values in $D$.
+For any domain $D$ in an Euclidean space with appropriate dimension,\vadjust{\goodbreak} let $\dbL^0(D)$ denote the space of all $\cF_1$-measurable random variables taking values in $D$, and $\dbH^0(D)$ the space of all $\dbF^+$-progressively measurable processes taking values in $D$.
 Notice that here we use the right limit filtration $\dbF^+$.
-For any $\dbP\in \overline{\cP}_W$, let $\dbD^0(\dbP,D)$ the subspace of $\dbH^0(D)$ whose elements have \cad~ paths, $\dbP$-a.s.; $\dbI^0(\dbP,D)$ the subspace of $\dbD^0(\dbP,D)$ whose elements $K$ have nondecreasing paths with $K_0=0$, $\dbP$-a.s.; and $\dbS^0(\dbP,D)$ the subspace of $\dbD^0(\dbP,D)$ whose elements have continuous paths, $\dbP$-a.s.
+For any $\dbP\in\overline{\cP}_W$, let $\dbD^0(\dbP,D) $ be the subspace of $\dbH^0(D)$ whose elements have {c\`{a}dl\`{a}g} paths, $\dbP$-a.s.; $\dbI^0(\dbP,D)$ the subspace of $\dbD^0(\dbP,D)$ whose elements $K$ have nondecreasing paths with $K_0=0$, $\dbP$-a.s.; and $\dbS^0(\dbP,D)$ the subspace of $\dbD^0(\dbP,D)$ whose elements have continuous paths, $\dbP$-a.s.

 Moreover, let